open-data-fabric/open-data-fabric/rfcs/004-metadata-extensibility.md

 ## Motivation

 `MetadataBlock` schema today consists of multiple optional fields that appear in metadata under different conditions.
-For example, the `outputSlice` field is present when a transformation resulted in some new data added to the datasets, the `outputWatermark` tells us that transformation had bumbed up the watermark of a dataset - it can be present even when no new output data was produced.
+For example, the `outputSlice` field is present when a transformation resulted in some new data added to the datasets, the `outputWatermark` tells us that transformation had bumped up the watermark of a dataset - it can be present even when no new output data was produced.
 So when you want to process only metadata blocks that correspond to transformations - you get into a position of wondering what's the "definitive sign" of transformation taking place, is it the presence of `outputWatermark`, `ouputSlice`, or `inputSclices`?

 These are the clear signs of "anemic data" - the problem ODF was designed to prevent in data, as compared to approaches like Change Data Capture.
 As the set of features ODF supports grows, such anemic ever-growing schema will become unsustainable.